flongjiang/Deeper-PINNs/README.md

 # Deeper-PINNs

-We present the Deeper Physics-Informed Neural Network (Deeper-PINN), a novel architecture designed to address the degradation issue of deep PINNs.
+We present Deeper-PINN, a novel architecture designed to address the degradation issue of deep PINNs.